MartSafiniVelonza/2ECEB_VELONZA_PA2/README.md

 5. Output the squared numbers.
 6. Get only the elements from 'A' that are divisible by 3 by using '%'.
 7. Output the elements divisible by 3.
-8. Save the result to a file named div_by_3.npy
+8. Save the result to a file named div_by_3.npy.
-9. Load the div_by_3.npy into the variable 'loaded'
+9. Load the div_by_3.npy into the variable 'loaded'.
-10. Output the loaded array of elements divisible by 3
+10. Output the loaded array of elements divisible by 3.